Luolingwei/Luolingwei.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Lingwei Luo (罗翎玮), a graduate student at [College of Urban and Environmental Sciences, Peking University](http://www.ues.pku.edu.cn/).
-This is the front page of my personal website that is powered by the [academicpages template](https://github.com/Luolingwei/Luolingwei.github.io) and hosted on GitHub pages.

-Most of my previous work focused on Remote Sening and Geography, and I have been focusing on Data Mining, Machine Learning and Algorithm since 2017.
-I aim to work as a Data Engineer/Software Development Engineer in the near future.
+Most of my previous work focused on Data Science, Remote Sening and Geography.
+Since year 2017, I have been focusing on Data Mining, Machine Learning and Algorithm.
+I plan to work as a Data Engineer/Software Development Engineer in the near future.

 I received my B.S. in GIS from [School of Resources and Environmental Sciences, Wuhan University](http://sres.whu.edu.cn/).
-And I am currently applying to 19 fall DS/CS programs in the United States.
+And I am currently applying to 19 fall DS/CE/CS programs in the United States.